Academic Integrity

 If you have been accused of breaching academic integrity, we are here to support and assist you.

 Try not to worry or panic.
-Instead, read through the information below and write down anything that may be relevant to your case.
-That will help us to help you.
+Instead, read through the information below and make note of anything relevant to your case.
+This will help us assist you more effectively.

 What is a breach of academic integrity?

-- undermines the key principles of academic integrity (honesty, trust, fairness, respect, and responsibility);
+1. Undermines the fundamental principles of academic integrity, including honesty, trust, fairness, respect, and responsibility.

-- includes any form of misrepresentation of academic achievement;
+2. Involves any form of misrepresentation of academic achievement.

-- is an identified act of academic wrongdoing (a low, intermediate or high-level breach).
+3. Constitutes an identified act of academic wrongdoing categorised as a low, intermediate, or high-level breach.

 What is the Student Academic Integrity Ordinance?